sssgordon/project-outcry-client/README.md

 # What is Outcry?

 Outcry is an app made for Hong Kong protestors to inform their lawyers the moment they get arrested.
 They only need to sign up on the website with a unique alias and tell that to Google Assistant at the moment of arrest.
-Outcry will send an email to the user's lawyer at the moment of need.
+Outcry will immediately send an email to the user's lawyer.

 ## Technologies